 Who will be involved in this procedure?

-A radiologist or radiation oncologist who has specialized training in nuclear medicine and other healthcare professionals, such as an oncologist or medical physicist, may be involved in RIT.
+A radiologist, nuclear medicine physician or radiation oncologist and other healthcare professionals, such as an oncologist or medical physicist, may be involved in RIT.

 What equipment is used?

-In addition to equipment needed to start and maintain an IV, images will be obtained with a gamma camera.
+In addition to equipment needed to start and maintain an IV, images may be obtained with a gamma camera before or after the therapy.
 Often, SPECT imaging will also be performed.

 The gamma camera, which is encased in metal, is capable of detecting radiation and taking pictures from different angles.
 It may be suspended over the examination table or it may be beneath the table.
 Often, gamma cameras are dual-headed with one camera above and one camera beneath the table.
 The camera could also be located within a large, doughnut-shaped scanner similar in appearance to a computed tomography (CT) scanner.
 In some imaging centers, the gamma camera is located beneath the exam table and out of view.